khadeem20/Layoffs-Data-Cleaning/README.md

-# Layoffs-Data-Cleaning
-A Database table containing company records of wide-wide layoffs is put through the "data cleaning process."

-To follow good practise staging tables were used to adjust the data as to prevent incorrect deletion or updates to the "official" table.
+# 🧹 Layoffs Data Cleaning Project
+## Overview

+This project focuses on cleaning and preparing a raw database table containing records of global company layoffs.
+The process was executed in SQL using staging tables to preserve the integrity of the original data and follow best practices in data management.

+## 🛠 Tools & Technologies

+- SQL (MySQL syntax)
+- Staging Tables
+- Window Functions
+- Data Cleaning Best Practices

+## 📊 Cleaning Process

---Step 1-- Remove Duplicate Records
+### ✅ Step 1: Remove Duplicate Records
 To remove the duplicate records it was first neccessary to create some sort of identifier for them.
 As the table had no Id column a window function was used to add a row_num coloumn.

     SELECT *,